-Venezuela crisis: Opposition condemns Maduro move - BBC News
+Venezuela protesters set up roadblocks

 The Venezuelan opposition have nowhere else to go but the streets and have vowed to keep up their latest month-long campaign of demonstrations across the country.

 All their efforts to get an election called early have been frustrated by a Supreme Court and a National Electoral Council dominated by government supporters.
-Any legislation presented by the Venezuelan Congress, which they dominate, is blocked by the judges.
+Any legislation presented by Venezuela's National Assembly, which they dominate, is blocked by the judges.

 Opposition leaders say Mr Maduro's constituent assembly is an attempt to sideline a democratically elected National Assembly even further.
 According to constitutional law, the new constituent body could overrule the executive, legislature and the judiciary.